JohnGiorgi/mathematics-for-machine-learning/index.md

 ![](http://upload.wikimedia.org/wikipedia/commons/6/68/Gradient_ascent_%28surface%29.png)

-> Gradient descent on a 3D surface
+> Gradient descent on a 3D surface.

 This process involves computing the partial derivative of our loss function \\(w.r.t\\) to all possible parameters (also known as the [**gradient**](http://www.wikiwand.com/en/Gradient)).
 If our parameters are stored in a vector, \\(\begin{bmatrix}\mu&\sigma \end{bmatrix}\\), we could subtract from this vector the vector of gradients, \\(\begin{bmatrix}\frac{\partial f}{\partial \mu} & \frac{\partial f}{\partial \sigma}\end{bmatrix}\\) in order to complete the computation in (effectively) one step.